 “The over arching goal of this Fund is to make resources available to improve faculty members’ communication, presentation, and teaching skills, thereby helping hone, improve and enhance their pedagogy in the classroom.
 Specifically, funds will be used to support and aid faculty in learning about and using new instructional technologies and formats, and/or supporting faculty in attending conferences and workshops focused on pedagogy in their respective disciplines.
 Where appropriate, this could also include one-on-one coaching for faculty from qualified experts.”

 Interested faculty members should submit a proposal, including the proposed activity and estimated budget, to Kevin.Barry@nd.edu.
 Proposals will be reviewed on a rolling basis until the available funds are encumbered.

 Funding recipients will be expected to:

-- Participate in a meeting with the Kaneb Center after the development activity to explore possible changes to their teaching practice.
+- Participate in a meeting with the Kaneb Center to explore possible changes to their teaching practice.

 - Submit a 250 to 500-word description of the experience and how participation in the activity has impacted, or will impact, their teaching.